onlogic/Jetson-GPIO-Examples/README.md

         time.sleep(10)
         print("Complete")
 ```
-Using a multimeter, we can check that the code is workign correctly
+Using a multimeter, we can check that the code is working correctly.
+During active we should see 3.3V, whereas during inactive we should see 0V.
 Now you see how we can how we can create a basic output example, let's look at some other requests.
 If we wanted to reconfigure the direction of a line from an output to an input, we could do so with the following:

 ```python